dustinlyons/nixos-config/vm/README.md

 ### Configure ZFS
 Okay, we have some empty partitions.
 What next?
 Let's create the filesystem, which in our case is ZFS.
 In practice this means creating a "zpool" and ZFS "datasets", which is just ZFS jargon for the basic "container" of filesystems and the filesystems themselves.

 > If you don't want ZFS, the most common linux filesystem is ext3.
 Use `mkfs -t ext3 /dev/path/to/your/partition`.
-I found [this guide](https://www.computernetworkingnotes.com/linux-tutorials/manage-linux-disk-partition-with-gdisk-command.html).
+In this step, we're just looking to get to a working filesystem.
+So format your drive accordingly.
+I found [this guide](https://www.computernetworkingnotes.com/linux-tutorials/manage-linux-disk-partition-with-gdisk-command.html) if you're interested.
 Good luck.

 Create a zpool at the root of `/mnt` using the partition we just created.